 • What professional development could you complete?

 • What special projects could you take part in?

 • What work accomplishments could you showcase?

-Once you have items to enhance your professional brand that will need to be added to your online profiles, remember to incorporate them into your LinkedIn profile, your resume and cover letters, your website, your online portfolio, and your elevator pitch.
+Once you have items to enhance your professional brand that will need to be added to your online profiles, remember to incorporate them into your LinkedIn profile, resume and cover letters, website, online portfolio, and elevator pitch.

 5. Foster a healthy work-life balance